otykier/training/Power BI Next Step 2024/Advanced Semantic Model dev (pre-con)/Module 1 - C# Scripting/01 C# script introduction - exercises.md

 </details>

-## Exercise 1 - Write a "Hello world!" script
+## Exercise 1.1 - "Hello world!"

-- [ ] Write a script which will do nothing except show a message to the user.
+Write a script which will do nothing except show a message to the user.

 <details>
   <summary>Click to view solution</summary>